Gela Bezhuashvili: Education

-Political and Government Career
+Political and government career

 Bezhuashvili started his career at the Georgian Foreign Ministry in the early 1990s, including being the Envoy Plenipotentiary and Extraordinary to Kazakhstan between 1993 and 1996.
 Throughout the 1990s, he was also actively involved in cooperation with the Council of Europe (CoE) and served as a chief negotiator at the accession of Georgia to the CoE in 1999.
 He then served as deputy Defense Minister from 2000 to 2004, and Defense Minister from February 2004 to June 2004, being the first civilian to be appointed to this post in post-Soviet Georgia.
 From June 2004 to October 2005, he was the Secretary of the National Security Council of Georgia, and replaced Salome Zourabichvili as Minister of Foreign Affairs on October 19, 2005.

 In January 2008, he was replaced with David Bakradze as a foreign minister, and was reported to have decided to quit public life in favour of the private sector.
 On January 30, 2008, he was appointed a head of the Intelligence Department of Georgia, succeeding Anna Zhvania.
 Bezhuashvili continued to occupy the office under the new government of Bidzina Ivanishvili and his successor, Irakli Garibashvili, until December 27, 2013, when he was replaced with Davit Sujashvili.

 Since 2000, along with his official duties, he was involved in scientific research on International Law issues.
 He is author of the book "International legal aspects of Georgian Foreign Policy", and a number of articles.
 He holds the diplomatic rank of Ambassador Extraordinary and Plenipotentiary and the civil service rank of State Chancellor.

-Bezhuashvili also led Georgia’s delegations to the Black Sea Economic Cooperation (BSEC) high-level meetings in Istanbul, Thessaloniki, and Chisinau in 1999.
+Bezhuashvili also led Georgia's delegations to the Black Sea Economic Cooperation (BSEC) high-level meetings in Istanbul, Thessaloniki, and Chișinău in 1999.
 Between 1997 and 1999, he chaired the national working group on Georgia’s accession to the Council of Europe and was instrumental in drafting key legal documents, including the Law on International Treaties (1997), Law on Diplomatic Service (1999, 2007), Organic Law on the National Security Council (2005), and the Law on Intelligence Service (2010).